Skip to content

 Each filter checks one or more key conditions against an attribute or telemetry key — for example, show only devices where model = "DHT22" and battery < 20.

-Configure dashboard appearance and behavior — state controller, title, logo, toolbar visibility, layout, and advanced CSS.
-Click the gear icon in the edit mode toolbar.
+Click the gear icon in the edit mode toolbar to configure dashboard appearance and behavior: state controller, title, logo, toolbar visibility, layout, and advanced CSS.

 Determines how dashboard states are driven.
 Default: entity — state is bound to the currently selected entity context.